Scale and Clean

 After scaling your dentist will see you to assess the improvement in your teeth.
 Dentists recommend cleaning your teeth every 6 months.

-How Often Is Scaling Required?
+How Often is Scaling Required?

 One should visit the dentist every six months.
 Your dentist can check your teeth and advise you if scaling is required or not.
 People who have dental plaque should go for scaling every 6 months.

-Preventative Care Through Scale and Clean
+Scale and Clean in Campbelltown

 Keep a healthy smile for life by visiting regularly your Campbelltown dentist at A Plus Dental for routine check-ups and clean.
 At A Plus Dental, we are all about your health and happiness.
 We provide world-class care by using the latest techniques and advanced dental equipment.